marcus-grant/notes/pcde-module23-content.md

 All this is covered in the [PCDE Course Project 23.1][-pcde-proj-23-1] note.

-## Knowledge Check 23.1: Visualization, Unstructured Data, and Javascript.
+## Knowledge Check 23.1: Visualization, Unstructured Data, and Javascript

 * Q1: What is unstructured data?
   * Unstructured data is data that does not come with a predefined structure and